-    - Innovation Track e-consultation and Webinar Series (Invitation only) held between August 3rd – 30th from 10:30 am – 11:45 am EST on August 5th (Global Economic Governance & Sustainable Development), 12th (Peace & Security), 19th (Human Rights, Humanitarian Action & Inclusive Governance), and 26th (Climate Governance)
+Held between August 3rd – 30th, with weekly webinars held from 10:30 AM to 11:45 AM EST (NY time) on Aug.
+5th (Global Economic Governance & Sustainable Development), Aug.
+12th (Peace & Security), Aug.
+19th (Human Rights, Humanitarian Action & Inclusive Governance), and Aug.
+26th (Climate Governance).

 Since its founding in 1945, governments have strived through the United Nations to create a system that addresses global challenges around the three main pillars: Peace & Security, Development, and Human Rights.
 Climate governance has now, in effect, become the world body’s fourth pillar.
 Though the emergence of global civil society and the business community have added new capabilities to our global governance system, the complexity of the modern world—including, for starters, the harmful spread of the COVID-19 virus and its devastating financial and economic consequences, the disruptive effects of new technologies, the threat of runaway climate change, rising violence in fragile states and regions, and record migration and refugee levels—is outpacing our collective ability to manage globalization for the benefit of all nations and peoples.